se-edu/se-book/errorHandling/defensiveProgramming/referentialIntegrity/q-essay-minesweeper.md

 <div slot="answer">

-In this solution, we assume `Regions` can be created without `Players` (note that we cannot be 100% defensive all the time).
+In this solution, assume `Regions` can be created without `Players` (note that you cannot be 100% defensive all the time).
 The usage will be something like this:

 ```java
 Region r1 = new Region();